-The Lecturer must provide the student with the date and time of the alternative assessment with a minimum of two (2) business days' notice.
+The Lecturer must provide the student with the date and time of the alternative assessment with a minimum of two (2) business days' notice before the alternative date.
 The student may request an assessment sooner than the required two business days' notice.